ByThaoNguyen/8-Week-SQL-Challenge/Case Study #1 - Danny' Diner/README.md

 ```
 #### Code Explanation
 - Select the columns sales.customer_id, calculate the count of sales.product_id as total_items for each customer, and sum the menu.price as total_sales.
 - Join sales tables and members table on customer_id column, ensuring that sales.order_date is earlier than members.join_date (sales.order_date < members.join_date).
-Then, join menu table with sales table on product_id column.
+Then, join the menu table with the sales table on product_id column.
 - Group them by sales.customer_id.

 #### Answer
-- Customer A spent $25 on 2 items before becoming members.
+- Customer A spent $25 on 2 items before becoming a member.
-- Customer B spent $40 on 3 items before becoming members.
+- Customer B spent $40 on 3 items before becoming a member.

 <img width="439" alt="Screenshot 2023-11-01 at 12 54 34 AM" src="https://github.com/ByThaoNguyen/8-Week-SQL-Challenge/assets/116039570/7484c8cc-e819-4daf-a9d1-d74eaca772ec">